-Home » Our Departments » Wabanaki Public Health » Culture, Connection & Support Services » Cultural Activities & Programs
+Home » Our Departments » Wabanaki Public Health » Community Healing » Cultural Activities & Programs

 We develop programs that bring together elders, mentors and youth to practice and share cultural teachings and language.
 Doing ceremony on a consistent basis increases language competence and cultural knowledge in all of our community members.
 By increasing opportunities to use language in all gatherings and all forms of communication, we normalize Wabanaki language use and increases fluency.